Hugh and Sybil Forbes were living in a trailer park on the outskirts of Fort McMurray when I met them.

 I know that westerners are angry, that they have reason to be angry, but I don’t believe they are right to be angry about equalization.

 The fiscal imbalance that Westerners complain about does not exist.
 Alberta doesn’t pay a cent to other provinces, and the people in Quebec and Atlantic Canada are not welfare bums.

 Federal taxpayers in Alberta pay into equalization, as they pay into employment insurance and other federal programs.
 In this, they are the same as the rest of us.
 We all pay exactly the same amount, wherever we live in Canada, depending on our income.

-A family doctor in Cape Breton pays more than a pipefitter in Grand Prairie because her income is higher.
+A family doctor in Cape Breton pays more than a pipefitter in Grande Prairie because her income is higher.
 Over her career, she will contribute significantly more to equalization and other federal programs than the pipefitter, because those with higher incomes pay more tax.

 Alberta, in spite of its recent economic difficulties, remains one of the richest parts of the world, so its residents pay more federal tax than people in poorer provinces.